ELIGIBILITY TO APPLY FOR THE AME EXCELLENCE AWARD

 All members of the AME Awards Council and all AME assessors have signed confidentiality and non-disclosure agreements.
 The AME Excellence Award also has a clear policy and process to ensure that conflicts of interest are avoided.

-The application fee is $4,500.
-The fee must be submitted prior to, or along with, your completed workbook and supporting documentation which is due April 3, 2020.
+The application fee must be submitted prior to, or along with, your completed workbook and supporting documentation which is due April 1, 2021.
 Applications received without the application fee will not be considered.

 The assessment site visit fee will vary depending upon the size and scope of the plant.
 For a small applicant (less than 300 employees) assessment site visit, the team will generally consist of three assessors.
 Medium-sized sites will require a team of four to five.
 Large sites may require a team of six to seven assessors.
-This fee will generally run between $7,500 and $15,000 ($2,500/assessor).
-For sites outside of North America there is a flat fee of $4,500, plus the out-of-pocket cost for the assessment team’s travel.
-Applicants will be notified of the fee prior to the assessment site visit.
-Fees for site visits cover the travel costs for assessors, as well as other directly related costs for the awards program.
+Travel expenses may run between $1,000-$2,500 depending on the location of your facility.
+Total costs will generally run between $8,000-$15,000.
+Applicants will be notified of the fee and travel estimate prior to the assessment site visit.
+Fees for site visits cover the awards program costs.